Kenneth J. Gergen

 Kenneth J. Gergen (born 1935) is an American social psychologist and emeritus professor at Swarthmore College.
-He obtained his Bachelor of Arts from Yale University (1957) and his PhD from Duke University (1962).
+He obtained his Bachelor of Arts from Yale University (1957) and his PhD from Duke University (1963).

 Biography

-The son of John Jay Gergen, the chair of the Mathematics Department at Duke University, and Aubigne Munger (née Lermond), Gergen grew up in Durham, North Carolina.
+Gergen was born in Rochester, New York in 1935.
+His parents were Aubigne Munger (née Lermond) and John Jay Gergen, the chair of the Mathematics Department at Duke University who has a series of lectures named in his honor.
 He had three brothers, one of whom is David Gergen, the prominent political analyst.
+Gergen grew up in Durham, North Carolina.
 After completing public schooling, he attended Yale University.
-Graduating in 1957, he subsequently became an officer in the U.S. Navy.
+Graduating in 1957, he subsequently became an officer in the United States Navy.
 He then returned to graduate school at Duke University, where he received his PhD in psychology in 1963.
 His dissertation advisor was Edward E. Jones.
 Gergen went on to become an assistant professor in the Department of Social Relations at Harvard University, where he also became the chairman of the board of tutors and advisors for the department and representative to the university's Council on Educational Policy.

 In 1967, Gergen took a position as chair of the Department of Psychology at Swarthmore College, a position he held for ten years.
 Subsequently, he became the Gil and Frank Mustin Professor in Psychology.
 After his retirement (emeritus) in 2006, he took the position of Senior Research Professor.
-At various intervals, he served as visiting professor at the University of Heidelberg, the University of Marburg, the Sorbonne, the University of Rome, Kyoto University, and Adolfo Ibanez University.
+At various intervals, he served as visiting professor at the University of Heidelberg, the University of Marburg, the Sorbonne, the Sapienza University of Rome, Kyoto University, and Adolfo Ibanez University.
 At Swarthmore, he spearheaded the development of the academic concentration in interpretation theory.
 In an attempt to link his academic work to societal practices, he collaborated with colleagues to create the Taos Institute in 1993.
 He now serves as the president of the institute.

-Gergen was married to Mary Gergen, professor emeritus at Penn State University, and a major contributor to feminist psychology and performance inquiry, from 1969 until her death in 2020.
+Gergen was married to Mary Gergen, who retired as professor emeritus at Penn State University.
+She was a major contributor to feminist psychology and performance inquiry, from 1969 until her death in 2020.
 She was the author of over 50 articles and was the co-author (with her husband) of books on social construction and performative social science.
 They published the Positive Aging Newsletter with a readership of around 20,000.